cflat-dev/printlink/README.md

-## printlink a simple  gcode streamer tool
+## printlink — a simple G‑code streamer tool
+printlink is a lightweight host that connects to a 3D printer over USB and exposes a TCP socket so any client can stream G‑code line‑by‑line.

-#how to build on raspberry pi os:
+how to build on raspberry pi os:
 ```
 sudo apt install libserialport-dev
 git clone  https://github.com/cflat-dev/printlink